 Don't have a grill?
 No worries!
 You can make this chicken in the oven as well.

 Place a baking sheet and your "brick" in a cold oven.
-Preheat to 450˚F. Once the oven has preheated, put the chicken on your baking sheet.
+Preheat to 450°F. Once the oven has preheated, put the chicken on your baking sheet.
 (Careful!
 It's hot!)
 Then, place the brick on top.
 Slide the whole thing in the oven, and follow the timing of the recipe.
 Should be almost identical to grilling times.

-Grilled Chicken Under a Brick Recipe
+Grilled Chicken Under a Brick

 Any time you see "brick" in this recipe, know that you can substitute whatever heavy item it is you've decided to use.
 Cast iron skillet, pizza stone, etc. We're sticking with calling this thing a "brick" just to make it easy.

-- 1 3-pound whole chicken
+1 (3 pound) whole chicken

-- 2 cloves garlic, minced
+2 cloves garlic, minced

-- 1 tablespoon fresh rosemary
+1 tablespoon fresh rosemary

-- 1 tablespoon fresh thyme
+1 tablespoon fresh thyme

-- 1 lemon, zest only
+1 lemon, zest only

-- 1 teaspoon kosher salt
+1 teaspoon kosher salt

-- 1 teaspoon ground black pepper
+1 teaspoon freshly ground black pepper

-- 1/4 cup extra virgin olive oil
+1/4 cup extra virgin olive oil

-1 Prepare the chicken: Use kitchen shears to remove the backbone.
+- Use kitchen shears to remove the backbone.
 After you've removed it, cut through the breast middle to split the chicken into two halves.
 Press down flat on a baking sheet.
 Alternatively, butterfly the chicken.

-2 Make the marinade: Mix together the garlic, rosemary, thyme, lemon zest, salt, pepper, and olive oil.
+Mix together the garlic, rosemary, thyme, lemon zest, salt, pepper, and olive oil.
 Slather the chicken with the mixture on both sides, and work some of the marinade under the skin of the chicken as well.
 (Alternatively, just drizzle the chicken with olive oil and season with salt and pepper.)
 Cover chicken loosely and let rest for 30 minutes.

-3 Preheat the brick: Preheat your grill to medium-high heat.
+Preheat your grill to medium-high heat.
 Cover the bottom of your heavy thing (which we will call a "brick" here) with foil and brush the outer part of the foil with oil to prevent any sticking.
 Preheat the brick in the grill for 5 minutes before cooking the chicken.

 When everything is nicely preheated, add the chicken to the grill, skin-side down.
 Add the brick to the top of the chicken to press down.
 Let chicken grill for 8 minutes, skin-side down.

 After 8 minutes, remove the brick and flip the chicken.
 Return the brick to the top of the chicken and grill for another 8 minutes.

-5 Rest and serve: When the chicken comes off the grill, let it rest for a few minutes, and then slice it into serving pieces.
+When the chicken comes off the grill, let it rest for a few minutes, and then slice it into serving pieces.
 I like to keep the leg and thigh connected, but you could break it down any way you want.